First, a Definition

 The Economics of AI-Powered Production

-Here is why this matters beyond the technology: AI-powered creative production fundamentally changes the cost structure of a production studio.
+Here is why this matters beyond the technology: AI-assisted creative production fundamentally changes the cost structure of a production studio.

 Traditional agencies price based on headcount.
 A project that requires a strategist, art director, copywriter, designer, editor, project manager, and account executive carries the overhead of seven salaries.
 The creative work itself might take 40 hours.
 The coordination, meetings, and handoffs take another 80.

-An AI-augmented solo operator with 15 years of Fortune 500 experience can compress that same project into the hours that actually produce creative output.
+An AI-assisted solo operator with 15 years of enterprise and major-brand experience can compress that same project into the hours that actually produce creative output.
 The AI handles the research.
 The orchestration handles the coordination.
 The producer handles the creative decisions.
-The result: enterprise-grade creative at roughly 40-60% of traditional agency cost, delivered 35% faster.
+The result: senior creative judgment with fewer layers, fewer status meetings, and a cleaner path from brief to useful output.

 This is not theoretical.
 This is the model I run at Production Soup every day.
 It is the direct result of spending a decade inside agencies that charge $30,000 per month for the privilege of having six people in a room agreeing with each other.